URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Components and dependencies

 \subsection{Route generation}

 For each agent, the action space is the discrete route options that connect their origins to their destinations and are precomputed.
 Agents with the same origin and destinations have the same action space.
-The action space sizes (i.e., number of routes) are the same for all agents and are determined by the parameter \texttt{number\_of\_paths} in the environment configuration, along with other path generation-related parameters.
-In all experiments reported in this paper, we set this value to 4 and it is used to set \texttt{path\_geneneration\_parameters/number\_of\_paths} in RouteRL's environment initialization\footnote{For details about RouteRL's parameterization scheme: \url{https://coexistence-project.github.io/RouteRL/documentation/pz_env.html}}.
-The parameters used for path generation are stored in the \texttt{exp\_config.json} in the dedicated directory for each experiment in our public experiment data repository (See Appendix \ref{sec:repro} for details).
+The action space sizes (i.e., number of routes) are the same for all agents and are determined by the parameter \texttt{number\_of\_paths}, which is set to 4 in all experiments reported in this study.
+All parameters used for path generation are stored in the \texttt{exp\_config.json} in the dedicated directory for each experiment in our public experiment data repository (See Appendix \ref{sec:repro} for details).

-Path generation procedure is managed by RouteRL and carried out by JanuX \cite{JanuX},the NetworkX-compatible path generation tool.
+Path generation procedure is managed by RouteRL and carried out by JanuX \cite{JanuX}, a NetworkX-compatible path generation tool.
 For a given traffic network and user parameters, JanuX runs a modified Dial-like \cite{dial1970probabilistic} algorithm-based process to sample the desired number of paths with desired characteristics.
 Paths generated for 4 example origin-destination pairs in Ingolstadt, Provins, and St. Arnoult traffic networks are depicted in Figure \ref{fig:routes}.